gatsbyjs/gatsby/docs/docs/routing.md

 ## Nested Routes

-If your goal is to define paths that are multiple levels deep, that can be done directly when creating pages as mentioned in above section [Creating routes](#creating-routes).
+If your goal is to define paths that are multiple levels deep, that can be done directly when creating pages as mentioned in [Creating routes](#creating-routes).

 Alternatively, if you want to create pages that will display different subcomponents depending on the URL path, Gatsby handles that at the page level using [layouts](/docs/layout-components/).